pauldiez/simple_job_scraper/README.md

 # About This App

 This is a sample project using the Scrapy library from ScrapingHub.com to find job postings via stackoverflow.com based on specific technologies.
-Any job found are then emailed them to me.
+Any job postings found are then emailed.

 # Install app instructions